thebrokenone937/GitManagerApp/README.md

 I need to add unit tests for this application also.

-I need to allow for adding repositories that under ssh.
+I need to allow for adding repositories that are under ssh.

 There are a couple of things you need to do to get this working: